Promise

-We aim to empower—equipping artists with opportunities for professional mentorship and networking while incubating a new cohort of art buyers that falls beyond the traditional scope of the art ecosystem.
+We aim to empower—equipping artists with opportunities for professional mentorship and networking while cultivating a new cohort of art buyers who fall outside the traditional art ecosystem.
 Good Black Art is paving the way for everyone to live with art.

 Meet The Team